bOBERmASTER/stable-diffusion-prompt-toolkit/README.md

 1. extract_prompt.py - extracts prompt from .png .jpg files and save as .txt
 2. analyze_tags.py - analyzes all .txt files in folder and groups tags by frequency with which they occur in files
+3. civitai extractor.pyw - civitai AIR (URN) data extractor (checkpoint and lora) with gui and organize collection (markdown) with description